henriquecastror/open-code-community/content/post/2021-04-30 Pairs Trading Replicating Gatev, Goetzmann and Rouwenhorst (2006)/index.md

 {{< figure src="8.png" width="80%" >}}

-I repeat these steps without the one-day waiting period (the code is omitted), and then create an object with all the returns.
+I repeat these steps without the one-day waiting period (the code is omitted), and then   an object with all the returns.
 The graph below shows the log of the cumulative returns of all the strategies over the entire sample period.

     pts_returns <- merge(m_cc_w0d, m_fi_w0d, m_cc_w1d, m_fi_w1d)
     colnames(pts_returns) <- c("No waiting, committed capital",